MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 ## Existing Firebase Analytics users

->[!NOTE]
->App Center Push has a dependency on Firebase.
-Firebase Analytics is included in the core Firebase module and therefore, it's a dependency for Firebase messaging.
-App Center Push SDK automatically disables Firebase Analytics to prevent unwanted data collection by Firebase.
+App Center Push SDK automatically disables Firebase Analytics.
 If you are a Firebase customer and want to keep reporting analytics data to Firebase, you need to call the following method before `AppCenter.start`:

 ```java
 Push.enableFirebaseAnalytics(getApplication());